AntonisTorb/Simple-Neural-Network/README.md

 ## 2) Training

-To train the model, call the `train` method for the network instance and provide the following parameters:
+To train the model, call the `train` method in a for loop for the network instance and provide the following parameters:

 - `input`: The input data in a list.
 - `target`: The target data in a list.